|Home | Network Reviews | Prepaid Reviews | Carrier Pros & Cons | Local Reports | Archives | Noise|

 CELLULAR ONE OF NORTHEAST ARIZONA

-Cellular One has the best, or only coverage, in and around the Native American lands along the northeast Arizona and northwest New Mexico border with additional coverage in the extreme southeastern corner of Utah.
+Cellular One has very good coverage in and around the Native American lands along the northeast Arizona and northwest New Mexico border with additional coverage in the extreme southeastern corner of Utah.
+Parts of their network have been upgraded to 4G - LTE and the rest operates at 3G.
 They have a number of special, low-cost wireless programs.
 They also support fixed wireless service for homes away from wirelines.
 They offer a number of reasonable plans with various levels of Data add-ons.
 They have a good selection of phone models including Smart phones and older iPhones.
-Their prepaid plans are only available with a few phones but there is a huge number of Data and Messaging add-ons.
-They have a few creative programs including a "Free Phone for Life" plan.
-Most of the network offers 3G coverage.
-They support Lifeline plans and, in some areas, a separate high speed wireless broadband service.
+Their prepaid plans are only available with a few phone models but there are multiple Data and Messaging add-ons.
+They have a few creative programs including "Free Phone for Life" and they support Lifeline plans.

 NMobile covers southeast New Mexico and is operated by LEACO, the Leaco Rural Telephone Cooperative.
 They offer very economical Local and National plans including Unlimited, starting at $15.
 All plans include all digital features including Voice Mail and Data.
 Adding nationwide Data is also reasonable.
-With such low prices they charge a little bit more for your phone but a contract is not required.
-They offer a moderate number of CDMA phones including Smart phones.
-Coverage is excellent in rural areas and average in urban areas.
+With such low prices they charge more for your phone but a contract is not required.
+They offer just a handful of CDMA phones including a couple of Smart phones.
+Coverage is very good.
 NMobile wireless products are available at both NMobile and LEACO stores.
 As part of the local phone cooperative we expect customer service to be above average.
 Even though LEACO offers a variety of communications services, they do not offer 'bundle' pricing that includes wireless.
 They offer Lifeline plans for both wired and wireless accounts.